-Life is hard and sometimes suffering can lead people to question God’s existence, goodness, and character.
-When a person’s health, finances, relationships — or another important aspect of life — experience loss or hardship, it may cause them to wonder if God is punishing them.
-They may even doubt that God loves them.
+Life is hard.
+Sometimes suffering can lead people to question God’s existence, goodness, and character.
+When a person experiences loss or hardship in their health, finances, relationships, or another vital aspect of life, it may cause them to wonder if God is punishing them.
+They may even wonder if God hates them.

 God doesn’t hate people who are suffering.
 He loves people.
 It’s God’s nature to love men, women, and children of all races, cultures, and social standings.
 He sent his son, Jesus Christ, into the world to seek and save the lost and redeem their suffering because he loved them.

 Why do people sometimes think God hates them?
 Does God love everyone?
 If God doesn’t hate people, how can all the suffering and hardship in the world be explained?
 Keep reading to learn the answers to these questions and others.